okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 Either the intervals are infinite (which they are not), or the model has an issue.

-The reason the issue came up, is because of what we have used to creat the plot.
+The reason the issue came up, is because of what we have used to create the plot since this is no longer linear.

 ```python
 # Prediciting the Decision Tree results